 North Cornwall · TR5

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In St Agnes, that work is shaped by the place itself — St Agnes is a former mining village on the north coast with a strong artistic community, AONB and World Heritage designation, and dramatic coastal mining ruins (Wheal Coates) on its doorstep, with a building stock that leans toward miners' terraces and Victorian villas.
+Reading St Agnes on the ground is half of the architectural design job — St Agnes is a former mining village on the north coast with a strong artistic community, AONB and World Heritage designation, and dramatic coastal mining ruins (Wheal Coates) on its doorstep, with a building stock that leans toward modern coastal architect builds and miners' terraces.

 - Conservation Area